GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 ```

 ## FB_MFT_RGB
-This feedback processor allows you to send specific color values to the **MIDI Fighter Twister** (MFTwister for short), and the information in this page is only applicable to this device.
+This feedback processor allows you to send specific color values to the **MIDI Fighter Twister** (MFTwister for short).
 Note: Within CSI, only the buttons on the MFTwister can be colored, not the encoder rings themselves.
 This means the below section will only be applicable to the button/press widgets.

-### Adding Color Feedback To Your Widgets in the .mst File
 Let's say you've got a button widget called ButtonA1 on your MFTwister, and it's at the address b1 00 7f.
-If you would like to take control of the button color within CSI, you would first open the .mst file and setup your widget to use the following format:
+If you would like to take control of the button color within CSI, you would add the FB_MFT_RGB feedback processor using the same address as the button itself as shown in the below example.
 ````
 Widget ButtonA1
     Press b1 00 7f
     FB_MFT_RGB b1 00 7f
 WidgetEnd
 ````